Arizona Restaurant Week, which occurs each May and September, is when it's time to release your inner foodie.

 See the full list of participating restaurants here.

-Oysters, crab cakes and fresh fish, oh my.
+Oysters, filet mignon, and fresh fish, oh my.
 This seafood-centric restaurant features fresh seafood, raw bar items, hand rolled sushi, USDA Certified LGO Reserve steaks, and farm fresh vegetables — and stunning views of Camelback Mountain from its beautifully landscaped patio completed with a stone fireplace.
 Available for dine-in only.

 Price: $44